adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 * Architecture is about telling the programmer about the presence of such an instruction.
 But Organization deals with the internal hardware design used to design that instruction - Repeated Addition or Efficient Multiplication Algorithm.

 * In Intel and AMD Processors, the Architecture is same - meaning the Instructions are the same.
-But Internally at hardware level, every instruction might be designed differently.
+But at the Hardware level, there might be differences.

 *   To compare the speed of **mul** instruction between the Intel and AMD processors, we have to study the Organization / Internal structure of the processors.